 Live on the land entirely

-Flat, smooth and lightweight
+Flat, smooth, and lightweight

-Domed, thick and heavy
+Domed, thick, and heavy

-Thin with webbed feet or flipper
+Thin with webbed feet or flippers

 Thick, sturdy with "knees" and elephantine hind legs; flat or clawed feet

 60 to 80 years